AshaYalla/283-Assignment1-discovering-vmx-features/README.md

 ### Mounica's Contribution

 Me and Asha worked together on this assignment.
 We checked the assignment details and reviewed the lecture recording on the assignment requirements.
 I retrieved the starter.c file and makefile from her GCP and added the additional structs and the definitions for the various capability info areas.
 I added the remaining reads of the msrs for each capability in the detect_vmx_features function and also added the calls to report_capability.
 I tried to perform testing on the newly created .ko file by running make followed by sudo insmod.

+## Steps Followed:

+#### Step 1: Exported the current configuration of the files into the yaml file:

+Text

+Description automatically generated